This Git cheat sheet includes information necessary for managing and updating your projects.

-Here is a short explanation of what each state means:
+Here is a short explanation of each state:

 - Modified — the file has been changed, but not yet committed to the database.

-- Staged - a modified file's current version has been proposed by you to commit.
+- Staged — the current version of the modified file has been proposed by you to commit.

-- Committed — means that the data has been stored in the database.
+- Committed — means that the changes to data have been stored in the database.